Jan Verbesselt, Loïc Dutrieux and Dainius Masiliūnas

 Warning: The use of setwd() is not a good practice in scripts without a very, very good reason.
 The users are aware of the environment and working directories and scripts should not try to outsmart the users.
 Never set either of the following in your script!
 This would make the script not reproducible by others! setwd(“/some/path/on/your/computer”) setwd(“../some/path/outside/your/repository”)

-Protip: You can use relative paths to load your data.
+Tip: You can use relative paths to load your data.
 For example by setting the path to a file “my-table.csv” in the directory “data”, relative to your script file: datafile <- file.path(“data”, “my-table.csv”) Then you can for example read in the file using: mytable <- read.csv(datafile) # Do something with that file name

 Note that R IDEs like RStudio make a lot of these good practices a lot easier and you should try to take maximum advantage of them.
-Take a moment to explore the menus of the RStudio session that should already be open on your machine.

 Below is an example of a function written with good practices and without.
 First the good example: